CyrusChi/pyETBD-SST/README.md

 3. Create a folder named 'outputs'
 4. Run using the following line ('inputs/test' being the folder where the settings files are stored)
 > **python3 main.py -s inputs/test**
-6. Behavior data will be in outputs folder as excel files
+6. Behavior data will be in outputs folder as CSV files

 > [!NOTE]
 > This runs only one experiment at a time.
 A seperate batching method is needed in order to run multiple experiments.
 (TBD)